WhatsApp + JavaScript/TypeScript

 2. Pair Number

-Connect your or any other number by scanning QR code
+Connect your or any other number by scanning the QR code

 WhatsApp + JavaScript